Adoptable Rabbit Outreach at Personal Beast

 Bunny’s Spa Day / Ask the Experts

 Bring your bunnies to our Bunny’s Spa Day at our NEW LOCATION AT THE PetSmart STORE IN TIGARD for grooming, nail trims, top-to-bottom wellness inspections, and general pampering.
 Talk with our friendly and knowledgeable volunteer “pawdicurists” and get expert advice on keeping your rabbit happy and healthy.
-Meet adoptable rabbits and learn how you can adopt a rabbit into your home.
 Your donations for services are greatly appreciated, and all proceeds go directly to our Rabbit Advocates medical fund.